Nilanjana010/ACM_TIST/README.md

     - The codes without any adversarial insertion.
     - Codes involve attacking several models.
     - GPT-4 Judge is now used as gpt-4o-mini

+3) Elo:-
+   - Folder contains the code for Elo computation.

+4) Baseline:-
+   - Folder contains codes for the baseline experiment with AutoDan by Liu et al.